jimulabs/mirror-samples/MirrorMailSimple/README.md

 4. Import this project in Android Studio
 5. Start Mirror by clicking the button on the toolbar within Android Studio
 6. Choose `activity_list` on the device
+7. When making a change to a layout, remember to press `ctrl-S` or `cmd-S` to save the file.
+Afterwards, you should be able to see the update on the device.

 ## Features demonstrated in this sample project